ShoppReDigital/identity/docs/guide/nodejs-oauth-implementation.md

 ### Marketing Team

 - Demographic Details about Customers
+- Easy Segmentation
 - Customized Signup Activation emails, Password Reset emails

 ### Identity Management Team

 - Securing Sensitive Data Access from Developers, Employees and Hacking

+### Company Leadership & Management

+- As the data is secure.
+No risk of customer data and account compromising to hacks
+- As the login system is isolated, No risk of developers or marketers and cloud providers misusing the data